herotechcourse/kotlin-racingcar-precourse/README.md

 - Display the winner(s) when the race is complete
   - For races containing multiple winners, car names must be comma-separated
 - Throw an `IllegalArgumentException` and terminate the program if any input is invalid

+### Programming Requirements
+The program must be executable with Kotlin 1.9.24

+### Testing/Unit Testing
+Unit tests are implemented using JUnit and AssertJ.